cs1302uga/cs1302-api-app/README.md

     3.  **Your app must integrate the two APIs in a meaningful way.**

         <a id="api-questions-2"></a>For each API, you need to be able to answer **yes** to the
-        following questions -- they are all questions that can be self-determined based on the project description, its appendices, the related readings, and what you learned in class:
+        following questions:

         -   Is user input used to adjust your first API request?
+Either a value typed in or a selection made by the user must be sent to the API server as part of the request.
+Note: user input must be a value/selection.
+Having the user press a button to start the process is not sufficient.
         -   Is some part (or all) of the JSON response to your first API request used to adjust your second API request?
 The response can be modified by your application before being sent to the